lychin24/Predicting-Recipe-Ratings/README.md

   frameborder="0"
 ></iframe>

-This test had an observed statistic of ___ plotted on the graph and a p-value of ___.
+This test had an observed statistic of 0.2978 plotted on the graph and a p-value <0.01.
 Since both tests returned a p-value below the significance level, I reject the null hypothesis and conclude that there is enough evidence that missingness in `'avg_rating'` is associated with recipe preparation time.
 In other words, there is evidence that recipes with missing ratings tend to have different preparation times than recipes with observed ratings.

 Therefore, the missingness mechanism for `'avg_rating'` is likely Missing at Random (MAR) dependent on `'minutes'`